Thrillers, Chillers & Sci-Fi Killers. Whether you believe the bible is true or not true, it contains stories that trigger imagination.

 She inched closer to look down from the edge, but a gust of wind pushed her back.
 She felt shaky and quickly sat on a nearby boulder.

 The light stream widened and illuminated everything around her.
 She was torn in her focus.
-In awe, she wanted to surrender her focus to it, but the darkness whispered more questions.
+In awe, she wanted to surrender to it, but the darkness whispered more questions.
 “What difference will your choice make?
 Isn’t it all the same?
 No matter what you choose, you will die.”

 “Death is the end of life on earth, but death is certainly not the end of you.”
 The voice sounded like rushing water.